-of people are arrested in and around Los Angeles every year for disorderly conduct offenses, giving rise to criticism about law enforcement arresting people simply because they are being an “annoyance.”
-Even

-Even though disorderly conduct is prosecuted as a misdemeanor, a conviction could still result in a criminal record and time spent in For this reason, you should still take these charges seriously.
-Due to how broadly these laws are interpreted, it would be in your best interest to have an experienced criminal defense attorney in Los Angeles review the circumstances look at your charges from every angle and will fight to get your charges reduced or Don’t plead guilty without
+of people are arrested in and around Los Angeles every year for disorderly conduct offenses.
+This has resulted in criticism about law enforcement seemingly arresting people simply because they are being an “annoyance.”
+Even though disorderly conduct is prosecuted as a misdemeanor, a conviction could still result in a criminal record and time spent in For this reason, you should take these charges seriously.
+Due to how broadly these laws are interpreted, it would be in your best interest to have an experienced criminal defense attorney in Los Angeles review the circumstances look at your charges from every angle and will fight to get your charges Don’t plead guilty without